 Projects that apply to the NOFA will be ranked based on scoring criteria described in the NOFA.
 Staff will request that the City Council approve the ranked list of projects and a total amount of funds to be awarded.
-Top ranking projects will be awarded from the current issuance of bond funds and subsequent projects may be funded from the next issuance.
+Top ranking projects will be awarded from the current issuance of bond funds and subsequent projects will be considered in subsequent rounds of funding.

-City loans are provided for rehabilitation and preservation of affordable rental, homeownership, and supportive housing projects and are intended to fill the gap between development costs and financing available from private and other public sources.
+City loans are provided for acquisition-conversion, rehabilitation, and preservation of affordable rental, homeownership, and permanent supportive housing projects and are intended to fill the gap between development costs and financing available from private and other public sources.
 Applicants are expected to pursue financing from all available sources, if possible.
-Applicants are encouraged to contact HCD's Housing Development Services Unit with questions regarding program requirements and the application process.
+Applicants are also encouraged to contact HCD's Housing Development Services Unit with questions regarding program requirements and the application process.